Published Date: Mar 30th, 2020

 “We thank you for your help in keeping people safe and looking after the local environment.
-We’re are working hard to ensure that we continue to pick up domestic bins from the kerb, so that there’s no need to travel.
-We ask that only bins that need emptied (more than half full) are put out for collection to help relieve pressure on our reduced collection teams.
+We are working hard to ensure that we continue to pick up domestic bins from the kerb so that there’s no need to travel.
+We ask that only bins that need to be emptied (more than half full) be put out for collection to help relieve pressure on our reduced collection teams.

 “It’s that time of year when people are getting on with garden maintenance and D.I.Y - brown bins continue to be collected for garden waste, so please store any excess waste responsibly.”